aceunlonely/CoCoder/README.md

 # CoCoder
-cc is meaning to solve coding collaboration problems,like we dont know who is editing the same file currently and sometimes i like coding cross diff computes(like work com and serv com)
+cc is meant to solve coding collaboration problems,like we dont know who is editing the same file currently and sometimes i like coding cross diff computes(like work com and serv com)

 using cc, we need not use version controlling tools(lile svn ,git ...)